Medications

 - Xarelto® also known as rivaroxaban

-There is a seven-day deferral when donating plasma only for:
+Eligible to donate after 7-day deferral when donating plasma only for:

 - Coumadin® or Jantoven® or Warfilone® (these are also known as warfarin)